ismet94/ismet_samsodien_cv/README.md

 - fixed colours and borders

 2019-01-16
-- upddated the readme file
+- updated the readme file
 - assigned classes to certain properties
 - added more comments
 - created icons folder